Conservation and Limewashing at Lavenham

 The use of oil based paints or tar would date to the Victorian times, it makes a very distintive look to a timber framed building, unfortunately it can actually cause more harm to the timber frames as it seals in the damp!
 This means woodworm and death watch beetle infestations are more likely to develop as the treatment isn't breathable.

-Limewash is a hazordous material which can cause irritation and damage to eyes and skin, so we have to be very carefull when we are applying it.
-We will be protecting nearby plants and wildlife nearby too on both our site and neigbouring properties.
+Limewash is a hazordous material which can cause irritation and damage to eyes and skin, so we have to be very careful when we are applying it.
+We protect nearby plants and wildlife on both our site and neigbouring properties.

-Not every time is both the plaster and the timbers needed to be re washed with the lime; we did both materials last time which was around five years ago.
-To limewash the building it will take about 2-3 months to complete.
+Not every time is both the plaster and the timbers needed to be re washed with the lime; we did both materials in around 2012 and just the plaster in 2017.